Asking Your Doctor for an Emotional Support Animal Letter

 How to Ask Your Doctor for an ESA Letter

 Some of those who are not already in therapy may also benefit from an ESA but do not know how to get a letter because they are not under a mental health professional’s care.
 If this is your situation, you should seek out the help of a licensed mental health professional and explain to them why you need an ESA letter.
 The therapist will evaluate you and your condition to decide if an ESA will truly help with your therapy.
-Be aware that many physicians or therapists will want to treat you for a period of time before they are willing to issue you an ESA letter.
+Be aware that many physicians or therapists will want to treat you for a period of time before they are willing to issue you an ESA documentation.

 Some therapists do not believe that ESAs are effective in treating mental or emotional disorders and will, therefore, be unlikely to issue you the letter you are seeking.
 Other mental health professionals have been taken advantage of by individuals who simply want their pet to live with them or to take them on an airplane and do not have a mental health condition.
-If you seek out a therapist and immediately ask for an ESA letter, you may be put into this category and rejected.
+If you seek out a therapist and immediately ask for an ESA certificate, you may be put into this category and rejected.
 If you want to ask for an ESA letter in person, it’s best to seek out therapy for your condition and ask for the letter after you have been treated for a period of time.
-However, if you need an ESA letter right away or cannot afford prolonged therapy, you may also seek out a provider online who is willing to provide a valid letter.
+However, if you need an emotional support animal letter right away or cannot afford prolonged therapy, you may also seek out a provider online who is willing to provide a valid letter.

 How to Get an Emotional Support Animal Letter Online